racheopod/ShrubGrass_dynamics/README.md

 cover and perennial grass abundance in shrub canopy and interspace microsites, then used these data to test a new conceptual framework for predicting plant functional type dominance in drylands.
-The manuscript is in preparation and will be made available after publication.
+The manuscript is in preparation and the DOI will be made available after publication.

-Raw field data and summarized simulation output results can be found in `01_Data/Data for submission`.
+Raw field data and summarized simulation output results can be found in `01_Data`.

-Scripts are numbered in order of the analysis:
+Scripts (`02_Code`) are numbered in order of the analysis:

 - `01_Summarize_vegetation&climate.R`
 - `02_Exploring_dominance_clim&soilwater.R`